The volcano is some 370 thousand years old and is the youngest volcano in this part of the East African Rift.

 “Mountain of God” is erupting not just carbonatite lava – it is producing very specific, rare kind of it: natrocarbonatite lava.
 It consists of carbonate minerals – the very rare nyerereite (Na2Ca(CO3)2) and gregoryite (Na2,K2,Ca)CO3.

 This material needs considerably lower temperature for melting – this lava is flowing already at 500 – 600 °C temperature and in the daylight this lava is not even glowing – it is just a flow of a pitch black stream.
-In the night lava glows in orange colour.
+In the night lava glows in orange color.
 Usual lavas have a temperature of some 1100 °C.

 Carbonatite lava is also quite fluid in comparison to common silicate lavas – it is the most fluid lava in the world flowing almost like a water – often faster than a person can run.
 The flow of this lava looks like dark oil or brown, muddy foam.